 What Women Need For Greater Financial Independence

 According to a TD Bank survey, nearly half of couples with joint bank accounts also have bank accounts.
 43% of women wanted their accounts, citing independence as their top motivation, while only 34% of men did so for those purposes.
 20% of couples keep separate arrangements to make sure they have enough money for their own needs.
 Individual accounts for women promote autonomy and provide active encouragement to manage their own money.

 According to FICO, women (26%) are less likely to open a bank account for themselves compared to men (17%).
 Women have, on average, 1.5 fewer online bank accounts.
 On the other hand, women are more tolerant of security measures than men.

 2. Separate Retirement Accounts

-Through their workplace, women need to establish their own 401K retirement accounts.
-They also need to contribute to their own IRA account.
+Through their workplace, women need to establish their own 401K retirement accounts, and they also need to contribute to their own IRA account.
 On average, women of all education levels are less comfortable managing their retirement investments.
-According to a Federal Reserve report on retirement, 58% of men with at least a bachelor’s degree are mostly or very comfortable investing their self-directed retirement savings.
+According to a Federal Reserve report on retirement, 58% of men with at least a bachelor’s degree are primarily or very comfortable investing their self-directed retirement savings.
 In comparison, only 32% of women are comfortable doing so.